Paul Walsh: International career

 Walsh was selected for the England youth team's summer trip to the Adria Cup at Yugoslavia in 1979.
 He was selected for the 1980 UEFA European Under-18 Championship in East Germany, which England won, though he made only two substitute appearances during the tournament.
 Soon after signing for Luton Town in 1982, he became a regular in the England under-21 side during the 1984 UEFA European Under-21 Championship.
 He played both legs against Greece, and scored the winning goal against Hungary to take England into the knock-out stages.

 Walsh won his first senior England cap under Bobby Robson on 12 June 1983, in a 0–0 friendly draw with Australia at Sydney Cricket Ground during a two-week tour of the continent.
 Three days later he scored the only goal of the game against Australia in the second match of the tour at Brisbane's Lang Park.
 He then went on to secure his third cap within the space of seven days in a 1–1 draw with Australia at the Olympic Park Stadium.
 He earned a fourth cap playing alongside club-mate Brian Stein in a 2–0 defeat to France at Parc des Princes on 29 February 1984.
 The last of his five senior appearances for England came on 2 May 1984 in a 1–0 British Home Championship defeat to Wales at Wrexham's Racecourse Ground.

 Style of play

-In 1986 Bob Paisley described Walsh as an "individualist" best suited for a lone striker role due to his selfish play, tremendous pace and dribbling ability.
+In 1986, Bob Paisley described Walsh as an "individualist" best suited for a lone striker role due to his selfish play, tremendous pace and dribbling ability.
 He was able to shoot powerfully with both feet.
-He had an aggressive temperament, which led to occasional bookings and red cards for ill discipline.
+He had an aggressive temperament, which led to occasional bookings and red cards for ill-discipline.

 Post-retirement

-Walsh became a football agent for a short time, and represented Lee Bradbury during his move to Manchester City.
-He also invested in property and other businesses, though lost money by investing in Australian fraudster Peter Foster.
-Walsh began working in the media after retiring as a player, and first began working as a pundit on Sky Sports in 2001, and since that time has appeared regularly on Soccer Saturday and Football First.
+Walsh became a football agent for a short time and represented Lee Bradbury during his move to Manchester City.
+He also invested in property and other businesses, though he lost money by investing in Australian fraudster Peter Foster.
+Walsh began working in the media after retiring as a player and first began working as a pundit on Sky Sports in 2001, and since that time has appeared regularly on Soccer Saturday and Football First.
 In December 2007, he led a campaign against speeding fines in Hampshire.